-The network operator's staple measurement toolkit is well-suited to monitoring traffic at a single location (e.g., SNMP/RMON and NetFlow/sFlow), or probing an endto-end path at a given time (e.g., ping and traceroute).
-However, operators often need to ask questions involving packets that traverse specific paths, over time: for example, to measure the traffic matrix [18], to resolve congestion or a DDoS attack by determining the ingress locations directing traffic over a specific link [17,51], to localize a faulty device by tracking how far packets get before being dropped, and to take corrective action when packets evade a scrubbing device (even if transiently).
+The network operator's staple measurement toolkit is well-suited to monitoring traffic at a single location (e.g., SNMP/RMON, NetFlow, and wireshark), or probing an end-to-end path at a given time (e.g., ping and traceroute).
+However, operators often need to ask questions involving packets that traverse specific paths, over time: for example, to measure the traffic matrix [19], to resolve congestion or a DDoS attack by determining the ingress locations directing traffic over a specific link [18,55], to localize a faulty device by tracking how far packets get before being dropped, and to take corrective action when packets evade a scrubbing device (even if transiently).